prisms-center/phaseField/postprocess_scripts/README.md

 The results for all time states are outputted in the file **phi_vs_t.txt**.

 For each row, the first column corresponds to the frame number, the second to the time and the third one to the phase fraction.

-#### domain_count.py

-This script counts the number of separate regions based on the values of field variable "n".
-Each interconnected region for which n>0.5 is counted as a separate domain.
-The results for all time states are outputted in the file **nodoms_vs_t.txt**.

-For each row, the first column corresponds to the frame number, the second to the time and the third one to the number of domains.

 #### interface_area.py